PossibleLlama/PlotRouter/README.md

 Holds mongo connection details.
 This is done at startup.

 Accepts uri with all details filled in, or each field on another line.
 These two methods cannot be used at the same time.

-### Web App

-[Vue JS](https://vuejs.org/) has been used to create the web application.
-After downloading 'npm install' to download all required packages.
-Compile and hot reload 'npm run serve'.
-Run tests 'npm run test:unit'.
-Run linter 'npm run lint'.
-Compile and minify for production 'npm run build'.